sguox002/leetcode/leetcode-all.md

 - apply LIS dp
 ->>

-### strategy game

-<<-1690.
-Stone game VII
-each turn remove the left or rightmost stone, and the score is the sum of the remaining. minimize the difference.
-approach: maximize the score for a and b. applying prefix sum and get the scores easily and choose left or right and solve two smaller subproblem.
-->>

 ### reverse thinking
 <<-312.
 Burst Balloons
 burst a balloon, and get the score: product of left and right and the balloon.